FilipeDevs/FilipeDevs/README.md

 ## What I'm working on :
 - 🌱 I’m currently learning React and Spring.
 - 👯 I’m looking for an internship.
-- 💬 Soon building my own website.
+- 💬 Doing a few projects.

 ## Contact me: